chrisgrieser/alfred-docs-searches/README.md

    the `keymap-slug-map` and the `info.plist` files from the GitHub remote.
 The update to the `info.plist` is required, so that newly available documentation sites also show up in the dropdown menus of the workflow configuration.
-3. This means that any devdocs update is available to the user after three weeks at the latest.
+3. This means that any DevDocs update is available to the user after three weeks at the latest.
 (The local cache can be manually updated via the Alfred keyword via `:docs-reload` to remove the seven-day delay.)
-4. The purpose of this setup is to fully automate the process of making devdocs updates available to the user without requiring manual action.
+4. The purpose of this setup is to fully automate the process of making DevDocs updates available to the user without requiring manual action.
 Furthermore, no separate release of the workflow is required.